BegOsrs/Ba-minigame/README.md

 ![](https://user-images.githubusercontent.com/17231890/94431354-150b2300-018d-11eb-9f2f-5ffbd85b3478.png)

 ### Highlight eggs
-Highlight egg colors on the ground when performing the Collector role
+Highlight collectorEgg colors on the ground when performing the Collector role

 The following gif loops between the available configurations:
 1. Called only